 Part III: Results

-I’ve begun the process of reclaiming my 6 traditionally published books and republishing them myself.
+In 2016, I begun the process of reclaiming my traditionally published books and republishing them myself.
 I thought it might be useful to document my reasons, particularly for those writers dawdling at this fork in the publishing road, trying to decide which way to go.

 Before I dig in, it’s important to state that – with a few exceptions – this was my experience.
 It reflects my personality, expectations, and quirks.
 What worked for me might not work for you and visa-versa.
-In addition, each publishing house is a unique entity represented by a staff of individuals.
+In addition, each publishing house is a unique entity represented by unique individuals.
 It’s reasonable to assume that my comments don’t apply to every small press!